tDo/DnDPowers/README.md

 and "Daily" powers as a convenient list which allows toggling of further content as well as marking powers as "used" via a simple right swipe (and unmarking them again via a left swipe).

+This small app does not required anything but a very simple web server which is capable of serving files (No PHP, Ruby, Python, etc. required).
+Just copy all files to a folder which is served by a webserver and direct your browser to the uri of the index.html

 Character File
 --------------
 The character is stored in a single json file `./character.json`